alcy/alcy.github.com/_posts/2013-05-11-puppet-create_resources-data-and-intuition.md

 ---
 {% include JB/setup %}

-Sometimes, my intuition on modelling puppet resources does not map one to one with simple puppet constructs.
+Sometimes, modelling puppet resources is not intuitive enough to map one to one with simple puppet constructs.
-Puppet's [create_resources](http://docs.puppetlabs.com/references/latest/function.html#createresources) is one such simple construct, a neat way to well, create resources from a hash of data & params.
-Using it really helps streamlining your code, improves readability and generally is an organic way to go about creating multiple resources.
+Puppet's [create_resources](http://docs.puppetlabs.com/references/latest/function.html#createresources) is one such simple construct, a neat way to create resources from a hash of data & params.
+Using it really helps streamlining puppet code, improves readability and is an organic way to go about creating multiple resources.

 Back to the intuition part, say you want to create users and groups from your hiera data.
-We could start with the most simplest thing:
+We could start with the simplest thing:
 {% highlight puppet %}
     class users {
       $user_defaults = { ensure => present }